tier4/nebula/docs/integration_guide.md

-# New sensor integration guide
+# Integrating a new Sensor

-This guide provides instructions for adding support for a new LiDAR sensor to Nebula using the `nebula_sample` package as a template.
+This guide provides instructions for adding support for a new sensor to Nebula.
+We provide a template implementation (`nebula_sample`) and reusable components to simplify the process.

 ## Architecture overview

 ### Overall package structure

-Nebula is organized into common (reusable) packages and vendor-specific packages:
+Nebula is organized into corepackages and vendor-specific packages:

 ```mermaid
 graph TB